reflectoring/reflectoring.github.io/_posts/2020-08-13-spring-boot-dev-tools.md

 }
 ```

-The task is basically the same as in the [single module example](#reloading-on-changes-to-static-files) above, with the addition of calling the `reloadModule` task, which will copy the module's resources into the `build` folder of the main module to update the running app's classpath.
+The task is the same as in the [single module example](#reloading-on-changes-to-static-files) above, with the addition of calling the `reloadModule` task, which will copy the module's resources into the `build` folder of the main module to update the running app's classpath.

 Now, as with the single module example, **we can call `./gradlew reload` to trigger a reload of static resources that does not trigger a restart of the application context**.